jrin771/Everything-LLMs-And-Robotics/README.md

 # Everything-LLMs-And-Robotics
 The world's largest Github Repository for LLMs + Robotics

-Contains:
-* RESEARCH PAPERS
-* PROJECT DEMOS
-* EDUCATIONAL MATERIALS
-* TWITTER THREADS THAT DON'T SUCK

-And everything else related to the intersection of LLMs and Robotics!

 Here's why I made this: (put link to blog)

 Heavily Inspired by [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics)